Grand Summit Hotel

 The Two Bedroom Suites feature two king sized beds or one king and two queen sized beds.
 They have a full sized kitchen, dining room, living room with gas fireplace, a sofa sleeper and two full bathrooms.

-Childcare is available at the well set up Little Adventures Children's Centre for children aged from just 6 weeks through until 6 years.
+Childcare is available at the well set up Little Adventures Children's Center for children aged from just 6 weeks through until 6 years.
 They organize a wide range of fun activities for children with the option to book children in for either full or half days.

 On-site dining options are numerous, including a super little cafe - First Tracks - ideal for grabbing a snack or cup of coffee on the hoof.
 The Mexican - Red Tail Grill serves southwestern style dishes and has a great selection of Tequilas for the brave.
 There is a small, well-stocked supermarket downstairs for stocking up on essentials.